snikket-im/snikket-server/docs/advanced/reverse_proxy.md

 for the most common servers.
 Feel free to contribute any that you would like to see included!

+### Generic/other

+This page includes sample configuration for various popular reverse proxy software already.
+However if yours is not listed, or you need to better understand Snikket's requirements, this section will help you understand how your proxy needs to be configured.

+A valid reverse proxy in front of Snikket should do the following:

+- Listen on port 80, and forward requests to the 3 domains to Snikket's HTTP port (the one you configured using `SNIKKET_TWEAK_HTTP_PORT`) (Snikket will handle redirecting HTTP to HTTPS when necessary)
+- Listen on port 443, and forward requests to the 3 Snikket domains to Snikket's HTTPS port (the one you configured using `SNIKKET_TWEAK_HTTPS_PORT`).
+- You may need to disable certificate verification of the 'upstream' server (Snikket) in your reverse proxy, unless you can tell it to verify against the real hostname instead of e.g. 'localhost'.
+- HTTP headers:
+  - You must ensure that the original 'Host' header is preserved (e.g.
+    'chat.example.com', not 'localhost')
+  - Relay the original client's IP address in the `X-Forwarded-For` header
+  - For HTTPS requests, include an `X-Forwarded-Proto: https` header
+- If your proxy enforces any limits on the HTTP request body size, ensure it is at least 104857616 bytes (this is 100MB + 16 bytes).

 ### Nginx

 ```